 The Aeroccino is extremely versatile as it can froth cold milk for iced beverages, or heat and froth milk for non-coffee beverages as well.
 Imagine a cozy hot chocolate or London fog in the winter.
 Delicious!

 1. Fill with your chosen milk (dairy or alternative)

 If you want a foamy beverage, fill to the lower line.
 For warm milk without foam, fill to the upper line.

 For warm milk push the button once.
 A red light will appear.
 In 15 seconds you’ve got gorgeous warm milk with or without silky foam.

 For a cold froth, hold the button down, a blue light will appear.
 In 15 seconds you’ve got frothy cold foam for your iced latte or blended coffee.

 Simply pour or scoop your frothed milk onto your chosen beverage.

 Give the Aeroccino canister a quick rinse inside and out, and you’re done!

 Nespresso coffee machines are some of the most user-friendly machines I’ve encountered.
 They now have a wide variety of models in both their Original and Vertuoline, which have different features and capabilities but all remain extremely easy to navigate.

-Hopefully this gave you a jumping-off point with your new machine, and some tips for optimization.
+Hopefully this gave you a jumping-off point with your new machine.
+Once you get the hang of it, visit our other post for more Nespresso tips and tricks.
 The goal is always to arrive at the best possible brew, and Nespresso is definitely our pick for capsule-based machines.
 If you’re on the fence about Nespresso or not sure which machine is right for you, we are working on a lineup of Nespresso machine reviews to help you along.